kuco23/Chat-Portal/README.md

-# Social Media Profile Portal
+# Chat Portal

 This code automates a social media profile and makes it functions as a message exchange portal.
 It monitors incoming messages, pairs users based on their message content, and then relays each new message between matched users.
-The current implementation uses instagram as a social platform and chatGPT to modify relayed messages in a way that makes it seem like they are comming from the automated profile.
+The current implementation uses Instagram as a social platform and chatGPT to modify relayed messages in a way that makes it seem like they are comming from the automated profile.

 > Python >= 3.10 is required.

-## Setup
+## Standalone usage

-Follow the below (basic) steps to set up this project:
+Follow the below steps to set up this project:

 1. Clone the repo with `git clone https://github.com/kuco23/Chat-Portal.git`.
 1. Set up your virtual environment with `python -m venv .venv` then run `source .venv/bin/activate` on Linux or `.venv/Scripts/activate` on Windows.